Error-Correction in Flash Memories via Codes in the Ulam Metric: Introduction

 One of the most prominent emerging applications of permutation codes in storage is \emph{rank modulation}.
-Rank modulation is an encoding scheme for flash memories that may improve the lifespan, storage efficiency and reliability of future generations of these storage devices~\cite{5452201,5205972,5466536,5700265}.
-The idea behind the modulation scheme is that information should be stored in the form of rankings of the cells charges, rather than in terms of the absolute values of the charges.
-This simple conceptual coding framework may reduce the problem of cell block erasures as well as potential cell over-injection issues~\cite{5452201,bruck2010partial-rank-modulation}.
+Rank modulation is an encoding scheme for flash memories that may improve the lifespan, storage efficiency and reliability of future generations of these storage devices~\cite{5452201,5205972,schartz2010correctinglimitedmagnitude,5700265}.
+The idea behind the modulation scheme is that information should be stored in the form of rankings of the cells' charges, rather than in terms of the absolute values of the charges.
+This simple conceptual coding framework may eliminate the problem of cell block erasures as well as potential cell over-injection issues~\cite{5452201,bruck2010partial-rank-modulation}.
 In their original formulation, rank-modulation codes represent a family of codes capable of handling errors of the form of \emph{adjacent transpositions}.
-Such transposition errors represent the most likely errors in a system where the cells have nearly-uniform leakage rates.
-Leakage rates depend on the charge of the cells, the position of the cells but also on a number of external factors, the influence of which may not be adequately captured by adjacent transposition errors.
-For example, sudden and steep drops in the charge of one group of cells cannot be modeled in this framework.
+Such transposition errors represent the most likely errors in a system where the cells are expected to have nearly-uniform leakage rates.
+But leakage rates depend on the charge of the cells, the position of the cells and on a number of external factors, the influence of which may not be adequately captured by adjacent transposition errors.
+For example, if a cell for a variety of reasons has a higher leakage rate than other cells, given sufficient time, the charge of this cell may drop below the charge of a large number of other cells.
+Furthermore, if the number of possible charge levels is large\footnote{There are two important motivations for increasing the number of charge levels.
+First, larger number of charge levels may enable storing more data, and second, when there are a large number of charge levels available, encoding methods such as push-to-the-top~\cite{engad2011constantWeightGrayCodes} can be used to decrease the number of times that the memory needs to be erased.}, and thus the difference between charge levels is small, a moderate charge drop may result in a significant drop in the cell's rank.
+One may argue that these processes may be modeled as a sequence of adjacent transposition errors.
+However, as this type of error is the result of a single error event, for the purpose of error correction it should be modeled as a \emph{single error}.
+This is reminiscent of the scenario where one models a sequence of individual symbol errors as a single burst error~\cite{lin-costello}.